Mughilan10/Simple-Text-Editor/README.md

 # Simple Text Editor
-This is a basic text editor implemented using Doubly Linked List data structure
+This is a basic text editor implemented using Doubly Linked List data structure in Python

 ## Run the .exe file and perform various actions in the text editor using the following commands